-- 2.1 The Will provides no guidance as to how the investments should be carried out; therefore the 2005 Regulations require the Minister to be responsible for the development of the Le Don De Faye Trust Fund Investment Strategy, in consultation with the Investment Adviser (Regulation 3) as he sees fit. - 2.2 The requirements of the Le Don De Faye Trust Fund were assessed, and the 'Income Focussed' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Fund the greatest chance of meeting its strategic objectives. - 2.3 The strategic aims and ranges of that strategy are to be applied to the Le Don De Faye Trust Fund. - 2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.6 No off-balance sheet vehicles are permitted.
+- 24.2.1 The Will provides no guidance as to how the investments should be carried out; therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 require the Minister to be responsible for the development of the Le Don De Faye Trust Fund Investment Strategy, in consultation with the Investment Adviser (Regulation 3) as he or she sees fit. - 24.2.2 The requirements of the Le Don De Faye Trust Fund were assessed, and the 'Income Focussed' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Fund the greatest chance of meeting its strategic objectives. - 24.2.3 The strategic aims and ranges of that strategy are to be applied to the Le Don De Faye Trust Fund. - 24.2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 24.2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 24.2.6 No off-balance sheet vehicles are permitted.

-- 3.1 The Le Don De Faye Trust Fund can carry out investment through the CIF. - 3.2 The Le Don De Faye Trust Fund's holding in Jersey Water will be retained and be held outside of the CIF.
+- 24.3.1 The Le Don De Faye Trust Fund can carry out investment through the CIF. - 24.3.2 The Le Don De Faye Trust Fund's holding in Jersey Water will be retained and held outside of the CIF.

-Greville Bathe Fund Investment Strategy
+25. Greville Bathe Fund Investment Strategy

-1. Purpose of the Greville Bathe Fund
+25.1 Purpose of the Greville Bathe Fund

-- 1.1 The late Mr. Greville Inverness Bathe bequeathed assets to the Treasurer of the States for himself and his successors, to be held in Trust for and on behalf of the States for the following purposes, as detailed within his Will dated 9th October 1961 (this Will was deposited and proved in the Registry in Florida on 17th December 1964). - 1.2 "half the income of the fund should be available for relief & pensions to needy persons of either sex whose legal domicile is in the Island of Jersey, who have rendered service to the Island of Jersey either in an honorary or remunerated administrative or clerical capacity, or whose ancestors were employed or engaged in such service to the Island, but excluding persons who have benefited under the Alice Rayner Fund (Fund A)" "The other half of the fund is to distribute income for grants to sick or aged persons of either sex & of any age or denomination, resident in the Island of Jersey (Fund B).".
+- 25.1.1 The late Mr. Greville Inverness Bathe bequeathed assets to the Treasurer of the States for himself and his successors, to be held in Trust for and on behalf of the States for the following purposes, as detailed within his Will dated 9th October 1961 (this Will was deposited and proved in the Registry in Florida on 17th December 1964). - 25.1.2 "Half the income of the fund should be available for relief & pensions to needy persons of either sex whose legal domicile is in the Island of Jersey, who have rendered service to the Island of Jersey either in an honorary or remunerated administrative or clerical capacity, or whose ancestors were employed or engaged in such service to the Island, but excluding persons who have benefited under the Alice Rayner Fund (Fund A) ...
+The other half of the fund is to distribute income for grants to sick or aged persons of either sex & of any age or denomination, resident in the Island of Jersey (Fund B)."

-Note the terminology of Fund A and B was introduced in a Royal Court Judgement made in 1973 (JJ 2513).
+Note: the terminology of Fund A and B was introduced in a Royal Court Judgement made in 1973 (JJ 2513).